 This is a podcast from the Nuffield Department of Medicine (NDM).
 We've asked Manuel Rivas from Nicaragua and the United States, why he decided to do a DPhil project in the Nuffield Department of Medicine.
 He also talks about his research and his experience living in Oxford.

 My research focuses on identifying DNA mutations that predispose you to disease.
-So currently we're focusing on type 2 diabetes, early onset heart attack, Crohn's disease, and breast cancer.
-The idea is that with the availability of next generation sequencing technologies, we'll be able to screen the entire genome for rare and low frequency mutations that might be involved the etiology of disease.
+So currently we're focusing on type 2 diabetes, early-onset heart attack, Crohn's disease, and breast cancer.
+The idea is that with the availability of next-generation sequencing technologies, we'll be able to screen the entire genome for rare and low-frequency mutations that might be involved in the aetiology of the disease.

-To anyone considering studentship, I'd highly recommend.
-The NDM programme and the NDM department at Oxford strongly encourages internal and external collaboration.
-Currently, I'm involved with collaboration with folks from United States, from Switzerland and other groups and departments from the rest of the world, which is an opportunity that really wouldn't be afforded by any other programme I can imagine.
+To anyone considering studentship, I'd highly recommend it.
+The NDM programme and the NDM department at Oxford strongly encourage internal and external collaboration.
+Currently, I'm involved with collaboration with folks from the United States, from Switzerland and other groups and departments from the rest of the world, which is an opportunity that really wouldn't be afforded by any other programme I can imagine.